-STRA-534 – Special Topic: Interventions: Wars, Disasters and Other Crises
+STRA-534 – Special Topic: New Zealand Foreign and Security Policy

 |Faculty:||Humanities & Soc Sc||Corequisites:||None|

 This course explores New Zealand's foreign and security policy.
 Topics covered include NZ's approach to regional issues in Asia and the Pacific, trade, security and defence policy, multilateralism and the UN, key bilateral relationships and cultural and public diplomacy.
 There will be guest speakers from MFAT and other agencies.
 100% internal assessment.

 There is no set textbook for this course.
 Instead useful readings have been selected for each of the teaching sessions and links will be made progressively on Blackboard to assist students with their preparation.

 Trimester 2 2016